 Brandi’s first experience with Drosophila genetics was as an undergraduate in Dr. Sarah Elgin’s lab at Washington University.
 She went on to characterize the biochemical activity of a chromatin remodeller for her thesis work at the University of Michigan in the laboratory of Dr. Daniel Bochar.
 Brandi studied chromatin insulator-dependent looping interactions.
 She is currently Assistant Director of Hereditary Cancer at GeneDx.

 A graduate of Carnegie Mellon University, Parul studied molecular mechanisms of heterochromatic gene silencing in Dr. Amy Csink's laboratory.
 She studied the differential effects of RNA silencing on various chromatin insulators.
-Parul is currently a Director of Clinical and Regulatory Affairs at Clinical Research Strategies, LLC.
+Parul is currently a Senior Director of Clinical and Regulatory Affairs at Clinical Research Strategies, LLC.